pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 An **application recorder** extends an aggregate recorder by also positioning stored events in an application sequence.
-Application recorders can be used for storing aggregate events, in applications that will provide event notifications.
+Application recorders can be used for storing aggregate events in applications that will provide event notifications.

-A **process recorder** extends an application recorder by supporting the atomic recording of stored events with a tracking object that has the position in an application sequence of an event notification.
-Any stored events that are recorded with a tracking object will have been generated from processing that event notification.
+A **process recorder** extends an application recorder by supporting the atomic recording of stored events with a tracking object that indicates the position in an application sequence of an event notification.
+The stored events recorded with a tracking object will have been generated whilst processing that event notification.

+The library has an abstract base class for each kind of recorder.

-The library's :class:`~eventsourcing.persistence.AggregateRecorder` class is an abstract base class for all aggregate recorders.
+The :class:`~eventsourcing.persistence.AggregateRecorder` class
+is an abstract base class for recording events in aggregate sequences.
 The methods :func:`~eventsourcing.persistence.AggregateRecorder.insert_events`
 and :func:`~eventsourcing.persistence.AggregateRecorder.select_events` are
 used to insert and select aggregate events.